 - Watch the Powerball drawing live on KDKA Channel 2 (CBS).
 Other area news stations (WTAE Channel 4, WPXI Channel 11) also usually broadcast the winning numbers during their nightly newscasts between 11 and 11:30pm.

-- Sign up for daily email from Powerball with winning numbers and jackpot information.
+- Sign up for daily email or text alerts from Powerball with winning numbers and jackpot information.

 - Visit a participating Pennsylvania Lottery retailer for the winning numbers

 - Visit the Pennsylvania Lottery Web site the day after the Powerball drawing